ros-misc-utilities/ffmpeg_image_transport/README.md

 Note: The commands below use the Humble syntax and need to be changed as shown here for Jazzy.

 Republishing is generally not necessary so long as publisher and subscriber both properly use an image transport.
-Some nodes however, notably the rosbag player, do not support a proper transport, rendering republishing necessary.
+Some nodes however, notably the rosbag player, do not support a proper transport, making republishing necessary.

+Please use the republishing launch file (``republish.launch.py``) in this repo as a starting point for how to set the decoding map.

 #### Republishing raw images from rosbags in ffmpeg format